-Answer 2

-The Introduction to The Racing Rules of Sailing, which ranks as a "rule" (see the definition Rule), states that the World Sailing recognizes the interpretations in its

-Case Book as "authoritative interpretations and explanations of the rules."
+Answer 2 The Introduction to The Racing Rules of Sailing, which ranks as a "rule" (see the definition Rule), states that World Sailing recognizes the interpretations in its Case Book as "authoritative interpretations of the rules."
 Therefore, when the facts from a protest are essentially similar to the facts of a case, the interpretations in the case should be accepted by the protest committee as correct interpretations of the racing rules for that protest.

-Question 3

-What is the status of the published US Sailing appeals?

-Answer 3

-Like the World Sailing cases, the published US Sailing appeals are not rules.
-However, as stated in rule 71.4, decisions of the US Sailing Appeals Committee are "final."
+Question 3 What is the status of the published US Sailing appeals?
+Answer 3 Like the World Sailing cases, the published US Sailing appeals are not rules.
+However, as stated in rule 71.6, decisions of the US Sailing Appeals Committee are "final."
 Therefore, when the facts from a protest are essentially similar to the facts of a US Sailing appeal, and no World Sailing case conflicts with the interpretations in the appeal, a protest committee in the United States is well advised to follow the appeal in making its decision.

-March 2007

-QUESTION 100

-Interpretation Requested by the Noroton Yacht Club

-Rule 32.1, Shortening or Abandoning After the Start

-Rule 90.3(e), Scoring

-Race Signals

-A race committee may abandon a race after all the boats have finished or retired.
-If it is on shore, the committee need not announce the abandonment with race signals.
+March 2007 Interpretation Requested by the Noroton Yacht Club Rule 32, Shortening or Abandoning After the Start Rule 90.3(e), Scoring Race Signals A race committee may abandon a race after all the boats have sailed the course or retired.
+If the race is no longer in progress, the committee need not announce the abandonment with race signals.
 There is no time limit for abandoning a race unless the notice of race has put rule 90.3(e) in effect.

-Assumed Facts

-The race committee starts a two-lap windward-leeward race in good sailing conditions.
+Assumed Facts The race committee starts a two-lap windward-leeward race in good sailing conditions.
 After the leading boats round the first windward mark it appears that fog may settle in.
 When the first boat is 200 yards from the leeward mark, the race committee decides that the fog may create problems, and properly signals and executes a shortened course.
-All boats finish and their places are recorded.
+All boats sail the course and their places are recorded.
 No more races are held that day.
 After the race committee is on shore, it decides that the fog had affected the fairness of the race and it abandons the race, posting a notice to that effect on the official notice board.
 No abandonment signals are made at any time.

-Question 1

-Is it a proper action for a race committee to abandon a race for one of the reasons listed in rule 32.1(a) to (d) after all boats have finished or retired?
+Question 1 Is it a proper action for a race committee to abandon a race for one of the reasons listed in rule 32.1(a) to (d) after all boats have sailed the course or retired?
+Answer 1 Yes.

-Answer 1

-Commented [D17]: I think we need to mention ne rule 90/3(e) as it affects our last answer

-Formatted: Not Highlight

-Yes.
 Rule 32.1 allows a race committee to abandon such a race, provided it first considers "the consequences for all boats in the race or series."
-The phrase "after one boat has sailed the course and finished" specifies the beginning of a time period that has no specified ending.
-Therefore, the time period does not end when two boats have finished, or when all boats have finished, or at any other specific later time.
+The phrase "after one boat has sailed the course" specifies the beginning of a time period that has no specified ending.
+The definition Sail the Course includes finishing.
+Therefore, the time period does not end when two boats have sailed the course, or when all boats have sailed the course, or at any other specific later time.
+Question 2 If abandoning such a race is a proper action of the race committee, does it make any difference whether the race committee does so while it is still on station, has left the racing area, or is on shore?
+Answer 2 No.

-Question 2

-If abandoning such a race is a proper action of the race committee, does it make any difference whether the race committee does so while it is still on station, has left the racing area, or is on shore?

-Answer 2

-No.